omnibenchmark/omniValidator/README.md

 # omniValidator

-Python module to check files in an Omnibenchmark.
+Python module to check files in an Omnibenchmark project.

 ## Usage

 The following sections assume that your working directory is an Omnibenchmark project associated to an **existing** Omnibenchmark and stage (data, method, metric, etc.).

+You can check [here](https://github.com/ansonrel/omniValidator/tree/main/src/omniValidator/schemas) if the Omnibenchmark you are working on has available validators.

+If you are working with an `omnibenchmark` object, `omniValidator.validate_requirements` can be used without other specifications.

 ### Validate required files and JSON files